ttnguyen0101/IT-Concepts-for-Programmers/README.md

 - ERP systems include functionality that covers all the essential components of a business.
 - Example: Oracle ERP Cloud, BizAutomation, Oracle Netsuite ERP, etc.
 #### Virtualization
+Virtualization is the process of using software to simulate a computer or some other device.
+-
 #### Python
 #### Graphic Modeling and Rendering
 #### File Compression